Morfusee/MO-IT122-DevOps/docs/workflow-documentation.md

 ### Secrets

 * `GH_PAT`: A GitHub Personal Access Token with `package:write` scope to allow pushing Docker images to the GitHub Container Registry.
 This secret must be configured in your repository's settings.
+* `APP_KEY`: Used by the backend application.
+* `GEMINI_KEY`: Used by the backend application for Gemini API access.
+* `MONGO_ATLAS_URI`: The MongoDB Atlas connection URI for the backend.
+* `MONGO_DOCKER_URI`: The MongoDB Docker connection URI for the backend (likely for local or CI testing against a Dockerized MongoDB).

+---

+## Testing Strategy

+The current CI workflow now includes a dedicated **`test`** job, which primarily focuses on backend testing.

+* **Frontend Testing**: Frontend tests are currently executed manually during development.
+* **Backend Testing**: Backend tests are now integrated into the CI workflow.
+    * **Challenge**: A significant challenge in the past was dealing with backend tests that did not terminate on their own.
+This has been addressed to allow for automated execution within the `test` job.

+---

+## Challenges Encountered

+1.  **Non-Terminating Backend Tests (Addressed)**: Previously, the backend test suite contained tests that did not automatically terminate, making automation difficult.
+This issue has been resolved, enabling the `test` job to run successfully within the CI.
+2.  **Workflow Iteration Requiring Pushes**: A common challenge encountered during the development and refinement of this GitHub Actions workflow is the need to push changes to the repository for each iteration of testing.
+This means that even minor adjustments to the `automation.yml` file require a commit and push to trigger a new workflow run, which can still slow down the debugging and development process.

 ---